avastu/Wear/README.md

 Wear
 ====
 Project: Wear.
 Wear is website that saves you time in the morning and simplifies your life.
-It tells you the weather for the day and, using an awesome clothing database, tells you what to wear, with clothing items including a button-up shirt, shorts, high tops, and gloves.
+It tells you the weather for the day and, using an awesome clothing database, tells you what to wear, with clothing items including tops, bottoms, outerwear, shoes, and accessories.
 Simplify your life, use Wear!

 Members: Matthew Chun, Jennifer Chou, Anna Liu, Kourosh Arasteh, Utsav Ahuja